-Jordyn Woods Can't Keep Her Story Straight
+Jordyn Woods Can't Keep Her Story Straight, According to Reports

 RELATED: Kim Kardashian and Malika Haqq Are Throwing the Most Shade at Jordyn Woods on Their "Girls' Trip" with Khloé

-People adds that Woods has reached out to Jenner and Khloé several times to apologize.
+People adds that Woods has reached out to Kylie and Khloé several times to apologize.
 Sources say that Woods is "completely remorseful" and that she cried over the whole situation with her mother.
 It has been confirmed that Woods is living with her mom again after the allegations.
-It's a startling development for both Woods and Jenner, who have been friends since 2012.
+It's a startling development for both Woods and Kylie, who have been friends since 2012.

 "Jordyn has been trying to reach out to Khloé, Kylie and everyone else in the family to apologize," the source notes.
 "She wants to apologize and make everything right."